Duke Thomas (character): Skills and training

-Duke's greatest asset is his intellect and his ability to lead.
-As a child, he mentally trained himself with riddles and puzzles, in an attempt to one day be able to give the Riddler a riddle he could not solve.
-Duke was a child prodigy, going on to compete for a Genius grant against the likes of gifted engineer Daryl Gutierrez (Mr. Bloom) at age 12.
-His quick-wit makes him a talented detective, figuring out the identities of Bruce Wayne as Batman, Dick Grayson as Agent 37, Damian Wayne as Robin, and Alfred as "The Nest" behind the "We Are Robin" movement.
-He has also developed into a charismatic leader, able to regularly gain the trust and loyalty of others, and persuading them over to his cause.
-Under his leadership, Duke's faction of the Robin gang rose above any others and were the driving force behind the entire "We Are Robin" movement.
-His ability to coordinate and rally those under his command makes him a formidable field commander, even when working with other, more experienced, Bat-family members.
-Duke's knack for leadership has been recognized by Batman, who has actually been training Duke for Justice League level leadership.
+Duke's greatest asset is his prodigious intellect as well as his capacity for leadership.
+As a child, he mentally trained himself with riddles and puzzles, hoping to eventually present the Riddler with a riddle even he was not capable of solving.
+Duke was a child prodigy, going on to compete for a Genius Grant against the likes of gifted engineer Daryl Gutierrez (Mr. Bloom) when he was only twelve years old.
+His intellect makes him a skilled detective, allowing him to eventually discern the identities of Bruce Wayne as Batman, Dick Grayson as Agent 37, Damian Wayne as Robin and Alfred as "The Nest" behind the "We Are Robin" movement.
+He developed into a charismatic leader, able to regularly gain the trust and loyalty of others and persuade them to support his causes.
+Under his guidance, Duke's faction of the Robin gang achieved a level of prominence that surpassed all of the others, becoming the driving force behind the entire "We Are Robin" movement.
+His ability to coordinate and rally those under his command makes him a formidable field commander, even when working with other, more experienced Bat-family members.
+Duke's knack for leadership has been recognized by Batman, who has been specifically preparing Duke to assume Justice League-level leadership.

-Duke's a highly skilled and relatively seasoned hand-to-hand combatant.
-As a civilian Duke demonstrated considerable fighting skills, able to hold his own against multiple opponents at once even without training.
-As part of the "We Are Robin" gang, Duke became proficient in the use of nunchaku and went on to receive training from Agent 37, Red Hood, Red Robin, and Robin during the events of Robin War.
-After leaving the Robin movement Duke went on to receive training from Bruce Wayne, studying every discipline Bruce studied to become Batman; including training in various martial arts and gaining access to drives that contained all of Batman's contingency plans, journal entries, and personal insights over the years.
-Duke's precognition and enhanced visual senses make him uniquely perceptive in a fight, able to detect weak points, and react to attacks faster than normally possible by slowing down his perception.
-He can even slow his perception down enough to catch flying projectiles.
-Since joining the Outsiders, Duke's training has been overseen by both Katana and Black Lightning and he trains with Cassandra Cain on a regular basis.
-During this time Duke demonstrated the ability to use his shadow abilities to augment his melee combat to an extent.
-Lady Shiva personally mentored Duke on how to best use his new powers.
+Duke is a highly skilled and relatively seasoned hand-to-hand combatant.
+He has demonstrated considerable fighting skills, which allow him to hold his own against multiple opponents at once despite not having had access to proper training.
+As part of the "We Are Robin" gang, Duke became proficient in the use of nunchaku and received training from Agent 37, Red Hood, Red Robin and Robin during the events of Robin War.
+After departing the Robin movement, Duke received direct training from Bruce Wayne and studied every discipline he'd mastered to become Batman, including training in various martial arts and gaining access to drives that contained all of Batman's accumulated contingency plans, journal entries and personal insights over the years.
+Duke's precognition and enhanced visual senses make him uniquely intuitive in a fight; they enable him to detect weak points and react to attacks faster than normally possible by slowing down his perception.
+He can even slow his perception down to the point that he can catch flying projectiles.
+Since joining the Outsiders, Duke's training has been overseen by both Katana and Black Lightning; he spars with both as well as Batgirl and Metamorpho on a regular basis.
+During his tenure with the Outsiders, Lady Shiva took a personal interest in Duke's development and mentored him to utilize his abilities more effectively.
+Duke can combine his umbrakinetic powers with his martial arts in order to enhance his aptitude in melee combat.